-If you are suffering from chronic pain in your head, neck, or shoulders but you are not sure of the source, you might have a temporomandibular joint (TMJ) disorder.
-TMJ disorders can also cause other chronic conditions, including ringing in the ears and dizziness.
+Frequent headaches, chronic neck and shoulder pain, or clicking and popping in your jaw are all signs that your jaw joint may not be functioning correctly and you might have a temporomandibular joint (TMJ) disorder.
+TMJ disorders (referred to as TMD) can also cause other chronic conditions, including ringing in the ears and dizziness.

-TMJ (also sometimes called TMD) refers to a group of related disorders of the temporomandibular joint and the surrounding muscles and tendons.
+TMD is often a group of related problems that occur in the temporomandibular joint and the surrounding muscles and tendons.
 The TMJ connects the upper jaw (temporal bone) to the lower jaw (mandible).

-If your upper and lower jaw don’t meet properly when you bite down, this can also cause problems.
-People who grind their teeth—a condition called bruxism—are also prone to TMJ issues.
+If your upper and lower jaw aren't meeting evenly on both sides when you bite down, you may experience problems with your TMJ.
+People who grind or clench their teeth—a condition known as bruxism—are also prone to TMD.

-Because TMJ disorders can cause different issues with different patients, symptoms can vary but often include:
+Because TMD can cause different types of discomfort with each patient who suffers from it, symptoms can vary but often include: